zopefoundation/zc.zkzeo/src/zc/zkzeo/README.txt

 Defining ZEO clients
 ====================

-You can define a client in 2 ways, from Python and using a configuration file.
+You can define a client in two ways, from Python and using a configuration file.

 Defining ZEO clients with Python